LibCrowds/docs/docs/projects/details.md

 Core details for the project can be updated via this page.
-This includes the the name, shortname and description of the project, as well as security requirements, the webhook URL and a button to publish the project.
+This includes the the name, shortname and description of the project.
+All of these settings will be generated during project creation and should not normally need to be changed.

 ??? question "How do I open this page?"